-With regards to these vessels, I believe that their primary purpose is not to control air pollution.
-While the vessels have this added benefit, their primary purpose appears to be the removal of H2S in order to meet standards for the gas's eventual injection into the natural gas pipeline system.
-This determination was supported by an October 16, 2019 letter from Cheryl Martin, VP, Rates & Regulatory Affairs of the Eastern Shore Natural Gas Company, to Ms. Kimberly D. Bose, Secretary of the Federal Energy Regulatory
+The primary purpose of the H2S removal vessels is not to control air pollution.
+While the vessels have this added benefit, their primary purpose is the removal of H2S in order to meet standards for the gas's eventual injection into the natural gas pipeline system.
+This determination was supported by an October 16, 2019, letter from Cheryl Martin, VP, Rates & Regulatory Affairs of the Eastern Shore Natural Gas Company, to Ms. Kimberly D. Bose, Secretary of the Federal Energy Regulatory Commission (FERC), which was included as an attachment in an email sent by Brian Lyncha on October 29, 2021.
+This letter included the standards for various properties of natural gas for Eastern Shore Natural Gas as well as several other upstream pipelines.
+Table 25 summarizes the standards included in this document: